 Nikos' profile picture

-I am an Assistant Professor of Computer Science at Brown University.
-My research encompasses systems, programming languages, and security—focusing on automatically enhancing software systems with new capabilities.
+I am an Assistant Professor of Computer Science at Brown University, affiliated also with Brown's Data Science Institute.
+My research interests include systems, programming languages, and security—focusing on automatically enhancing software systems with new capabilities.
 This enhancement forms a transition path towards secure distributed environments targeting multiple scales.

 E-mail: nikos@vasilak.is